 Most of us are afraid of making the “wrong” decisions; we spend loads of time trying to figure out if each option is right or wrong, then revisit our decisions over and over again.
 Jeffers explains how you can make “no-lose decisions” to leverage opportunities no matter which path you take.

 Living a Whole Life

 It’s common for people to devote their entire lives to someone or something (e.g. their spouse, kids, or work), and feel devastated when they lose what they consider to be the centre of their lives.
-In the book / full summary, we explain how live a fulfilling life with less fear, choose love and trust, and say “yes” to what’s placed in your path.
+Get more details in our full summary on how live a fulfilling life with less fear, choose love and trust, and say “yes” to what’s placed in your path.